 The following year, 1976, brought Israel to the world’s attention with the hijacking of a flight from Tel Aviv to Paris that ended up in Entebbe, Uganda.
-Israeli commandos, led by the brother of Prime Minister Benjamin Netanyahu, made a dramatic rescue of the passengers on July 4th, the 200th anniversary of US independence.
-Christine, an award-winning newspaper journalist, was in Tel Aviv to interview some of the freed Israeli hostages.
+Israeli commandos, led by the brother of Prime Minister Benjamin Netanyahu, made a dramatic rescue of passengers on July 4th, the 200th anniversary of US independence.
+Christine, an award-winning newspaper journalist, was in Tel Aviv to interview freed Israeli hostages.

-Christine’s earliest childhood memory was a visitation from Jesus during a life-threatening illness.
-His appearance in an open vision to heal her totally was not a Sunday school image of a Gentile Jesus, but a kingly man of semitic, Mideastern features.
-Growing up in America, Christine’s godly parents taught her deep roots in the Old Testament and an undeniable connection with the Jewish people.
+Christine was graduated from Virginia Commonwealth University with honors in journalism and she holds a diploma from Westminster College Oxford in early church history.
+Her healing ministry goes back to her earliest childhood memory– a visitation from Jesus in an open vision during a life-threatening illness.
+His appearance to heal her totally was not a Sunday school image of a “Gentile Jesus,” but a King of semitic, Mideastern features.
+Growing up in America, Christine’s godly parents taught her deep roots in the Hebrew Scriptures and an undeniable connection with the Jewish people.

-Their work and raising a young family in Israel would be an opportunity to meet Jews, Arabs and Christians within the country and beyond with trips to worn-torn Beirut, Amman, Damascus, Cairo, Baghdad and the Gulf states.
-They spent five strategic years moving through Africa as part of the international team of Evangelist Reinhard Bonnke.
-But Jerusalem would always be the base for what became a principle of their burgeoning Exploits Ministry, to be the Lord’s witnesses first “in Jerusalem, then Judea and Samaria and to the ends of the earth.”
-(Acts 1:8).
-Today, Exploits Ministry reaches globally out of Jerusalem to all nations via Revelation TV and The Jerusalem Channel, with Gospel campaigns and Bible Workers Convocations in many nations as well as three annual prayer convocations in Israel.
+Trained also as broadcast journalists, the Dargs’ call to Israel was confirmed in 1978 when they were selected by the Christian Broadcasting Network (CBN) to open a news bureau in Jerusalem.
+Their work and raising a young family in Israel would be an opportunity to meet Jews, Arabs and Christians within Israel and beyond with trips to worn-torn Beirut, Amman, Damascus, Cairo, Baghdad and the Gulf states.
+Additionally, they spent five strategic years moving through Africa as part of the international team of Evangelist Reinhard Bonnke.
+But Jerusalem would always be the base for what became their burgeoning Exploits Ministry, the Lord’s witnesses first “in Jerusalem, then Judea and Samaria and to the ends of the earth.”
+(Acts 1:8), proclaiming “saving health to all nations” (Ps 67: 2) with “the ministry of reconciliation” (2 Cor 5: 18).

 A few of Christine Darg’s favourite quotes: